What is an online romance scam?

 • Get in touch with IDCARE, opens in new window - Australia and New Zealand's counselling and support service to assist Australians impacted by scams, identify theft and cyber-crimes.
 They can provide support in convincing the victim that they're involved in a romance scam.
 IDCARE is a free, not-for-profit, service for all Australians.

-• Speak with the police about your concerns and see if they can assist with a welfare check or conversation.
+• Speak to the police about your concerns and see if they can assist with a welfare check or conversation.

 • Form a group intervention with other friends or family so that you can all share your concerns and suspicions together.